How Often Do Motor Vehicle Accidents Lead To Injury?

 Witnessing your child involved in a car accident is one of the most distressing and traumatic experiences a parent can endure.
 Similar to the elderly, children are more susceptible to severe injuries than adults because their bodies are smaller and not fully developed.
 However, car accidents involving children continue to happen, often due to avoidable mistakes by adults.
 Additionally, improper or absent restraint leaves children vulnerable to the impact of a collision.

 According to a 2022 report by the NHTSA, approximately 156,502 children were injured in motor vehicle collisions.
-This means that roughly 429 children were injured nationwide daily.
+This means that roughly 429 children are injured nationwide daily.
 On average, traffic crashes claimed the lives of 3 children daily, resulting in a total of 1,129 child fatalities in 2022.
 Of these, 756 children accounted for 3% of all passenger vehicle occupant fatalities that year.
 Furthermore, the report revealed that 39%, or 266, of the children killed in passenger vehicle crashes were not restrained.

 Teen Drivers